SECTION F. LEAVE POLICIES

 Full-time faculty members and administrative professionals on a regular or special nine (9) month or twelve (12) month appointments are entitled to a maximum of ninety (90) working days of injury leave with full pay from scheduled work when required for recuperation from an on the job accident or an occupational disease providing the accident or disease is determined to be compensable under Workman's Compensation.
 Since the individual is receiving full salary, the weekly benefits paid by Workman's Compensation are deposited directly to the University.
 The ninety (90) working day limit is the maximum that can be allowed for any absences resulting from any single accident.

-A faculty member or administrative professional with regular, multi-year research, or special appointment may be granted leave without pay with approval by the Board.
+A faculty member on a regular, special appointment or senior teaching appointment or administrative professional on a regular or special appointment may be granted leave without pay with approval by the Board.
 A request for such leave must be sent through channels to the President.
 See the Academic Faculty and Administrative Professional Benefits and Privileges Handbook regarding continuation of benefit coverage while on leave without pay.

 F.3.14 Special Leave (last revised June 22, 2006)